Briscola: a very popular Italian card game

 In team Briscola, played 2 vs 2, team members usually use signs and gestures to communicate to the partner what cards are holding in their hands.
 Half of the fun of the game is spotting the signals or hiding them from the opponents.

-The most fun version of Briscola is Briscola in 5 o Briscola chiamata.
+A very fun version of Briscola is Briscola in 5 o Briscola chiamata.
 In this game, players bid based on how many points they believe they can accumulate by the end of the game using their hand plus the hand of a secret partner.
-For example if you have a hand with one suit that includes the Ace, the 3, the horse and the seven of bastoni (clubs), you would guess how many points you could make if you had as your partner someone whose hand had the King of bastoni.
+For example, if you have a hand with one suit that includes the Ace, the 3, the horse and the seven of bastoni (clubs), you would guess how many points you could make if you had as your partner someone whose hand had the King of bastoni.
 If you win the bid, you then call as your partner the owner of the King of bastoni.

 The fun of the game, however, lies in the play as your partner should NOT identify himself to you or anyone else, but instead keep his identity a secret, taking as many points from the other three players (but not from you) as he/she can, until you tell him/her to play the King.
 As a result, the four players that do not win the bid usually engage in an elaborate game of bluffing and trying to figure out who is the secret partner.
 Lying is OK, provided you are willing to live with the consequences after the game is over!